 Why should you choose to live in the Perkiomen Valley School District?

-As a lifelong resident of the Perkiomen Valley, a graduate of the Perkiomen Valley School District, and with an almost 30 year career in real estate, I have a pretty extensive background on the area – knowledge I’ve acquired and opinions I’ve formed on what makes the Perkiomen Valley “tick”, so to speak.
-That said, I’ve decided to go ahead and put some of that stuff down on paper.
-Not sure why, exactly, except I’m thinking it might be fun for me… and maybe a little fun, and even enlightening for you, the reader.
+As a lifelong resident of the Perkiomen Valley, a graduate of the Perkiomen Valley School District, and with a 30 plus year career in real estate, I have a pretty extensive background on the area – knowledge I’ve acquired and opinions I’ve formed on what makes the Perkiomen Valley “tick”, so to speak.
+That said, I’ve decided to have a little fun and put some of that stuff down on paper.
+And hopefully, it’ll be a little fun, and even enlightening for you, the reader.
 So here goes.